March 1st 2019

 The Instant Pot - how this speed cooker became cult

-It makes everything from porridge to yoghurt and Amazon can’t keep it in stock, but why exactly is everyone clamouring to get one?
-We found out
+It makes everything from porridge to yoghurt and Amazon can’t keep it in stock, especially over Black Friday.
+But why exactly is everyone clamouring to get one?

 We've all been there with the ‘must-have' kitchen gadgets – hands up whose spiralizer is now in the charity shop and whose slow juicer is gathering dust.
 However, the Instant Pot – a pressure cooker/slow cooker/steamer hybrid that cooks a whole chicken in 20 minutes and quinoa in just one, looks like a genuine pretender to the throne.